WE THANK OUR SPONSORS!

 Investment Committee Chair:

-Nick Graziano, Skytop Contributing Author & Host of “Inside the Corporate Boardroom”, SkytopTV Talk Show Series
+Nick Graziano, Partner, 2717 Partners, Skytop Contributor & Host of “Inside the Corporate Boardroom”, SkytopTV Talk Show Series

 About this Case Story:

-In a mock closed-door session, the investment committee—chaired by Nick and composed of four members—convenes to evaluate a large-cap industrial company facing operational inefficiencies and governance concerns.
-The company has recently attracted activist attention due to its underutilized assets and opaque capital allocation.
+In a mock closed-door session, the investment committee—chaired by Nick and composed of four members—convenes to evaluate a mid-cap industrial company facing poor operational performance relative to peers, an inefficient balance sheet and management/governance concerns.
+The company appears to be at a crossroads where it must decide on a go-forward operating plan, leadership change or a sale of the company.
+The discounted share price and frustrated shareholder base has recently attracted activist attention.
 Committee members debate whether the firm presents a viable turnaround opportunity or a value trap.
 Key considerations include board receptiveness, potential for margin expansion, and alignment with high performance principles.
 The session culminates in a go/no-go vote, with audience members invited to weigh in on the strategic rationale behind either decision.

 Small Cap Activism: Activist Strategies Worth Noting